digital-science/dimcli/README.md

 ## Using Dimcli in Jupyter Notebooks

 DimCli can simplify working with the Dimensions API within a Jupyter notebook.

-For example, it contains a couple of Python _magic_ commands that make it super easy to hit the API from a notebook.
+For example, it contains a couple of Python _magic_ commands that make it super easy to hit the API from a notebook, or to explore the documentation.

-> this section of the docs is still being finished, but you can see DimCli in action in this [repo](https://github.com/digital-science/dimensions-api)
+For more information and examples see the notebooks available in the official [Dimensions API examples repository](https://github.com/digital-science/dimensions-api/tree/master/1.Getting%20Started)

 ## Comments, bug reports